-Being the owner of a MacBook may make you feel like achieving your wildest dreams.
+Being the owner of a MacBook may make you feel like you are achieving your wildest dreams.
 But hey!
 Is your MacBook secure enough to let you enjoy its features privately?
-If your MacBook security is compromised, the evil pocket sniffers can detect vulnerability in your device and infect it with malware or steal your data.
+If your MacBook security is compromised, the evil pocket sniffers can detect vulnerabilities in your device and infect it with malware or steal your data.

-The powerful MacBook is a product of Apple and being the future of the notebook, it is highly capable.
-This super-cool gadget is a dream to all – and here the term ‘all’ means the thieves and hackers as well.
+The powerful MacBook is a product of Apple and is the future of the notebook and is highly capable.
+This super-cool gadget is a dream to all – and here, the term ‘all’ means thieves and hackers as well.
 Your MacBook is a precious gadget that holds all your information, but is it secure enough from malware, privacy, and data theft?

 Let’s have a look at these MacBook security tips that you can use to make your gadget impregnable and hack-proof:

-The OS X – that is the Mac operating system – has some extraordinary security features for its users.
+OS X – the Mac operating system – has some extraordinary security features for its users.
 The only threat they transmit to the MacBook security is these security features – although already installed on the OS X – are not enabled by default.

 Therefore, MacBook owners must enable these security features on their own.
 The basic settings that need configuration to boost your MacBook security include: